 The human brain is wired to do all this conceptualization early on.
 There is no evidence other animals do any conceptualization, as even the smartest and closest to us genetically, our chimp cousins fail at spatial concepts, much less further abstracted ones.
 It takes a human child, already full of spatial concepts since infancy, 3-4 years to achieve ToM and ascribe mental states to others, recognizing others have a “mind” too, and “thoughts”, and “knowledge” like they themselves do.
 Episodic memory and the many concepts it requires begins to appear in the human child around the same time.

 It is a long developmental road to get humans up to speed on all our conceptual abilities.
-Not only is there no evidence in the voluminous animal literature for conceptual abilities in other critters, it doesnt happen overnight in humans.
+Not only is there no evidence in the voluminous animal literature for conceptual abilities in other critters, it doesn’t happen overnight in humans.
 Starting with a few primitive spatial concepts the human infant-child will go on to develop an unlimited list of abstract, un-observable concepts.
 So when an animal researcher makes a claim for similar conceptual abilities to us not only without evidence, I’m even more inclined to be skeptical as I’d want to know just how they got them without undergoing our extensive cognitive development.
-I think also that just as pertinent as cognitive development, is human cognitive evolution: how we evolved our conceptual abilities in the first place, given our very unique 3 million years of brain growth, tool manufacture, and finally evidence of concepts that appear very late in human evolution.
-How did the other animals skip that path as well and arrive at anything like our conceptual abilities.
-You got some ‘splainin to do.
+I think also that just as pertinent to the issue of how we achieve our conceptual skills as cognitive development, is human cognitive evolution: how we evolved our conceptual abilities in the first place.
+Given our very unique 3 million years of brain growth, tool manufacture, and finally evidence of concepts that appear very late in human evolution, how is it that other animals skipped our unique evolutinary path and arrived at anything like our conceptual abilities?
+You got some ‘splainin’ to do.

 Just because animals aren’t “just like us” cognitively is no reason to mistreat them.
-And wanting to treat animals humanely is not a good reason to claim they are cognitively similar to us, as far as employing conceptual abilities or having an episodic memory store.
+But wanting to treat animals humanely is not a good reason to claim they are cognitively similar to us, as far as employing conceptual abilities, or having an episodic memory store.